 Tulane University’s GiST Program provides fifth through seventh grade girls with the opportunity to meet and work with women role models in science, technology, engineering, and mathematics (STEM) fields.
 Workshops developed and offered by faculty and student teams will encourage and empower girls to inquire, investigate, and discover in a positive environment.
 Our goal is to open the doors wide and welcome young students to careers in STEM fields by encouraging creative thinking, promoting self-esteem, and increasing awareness of the opportunities that await them.
-Our next event is scheduled for November 16, 2019.
-Registration information will be available early in the fall semester.
+Our next event is scheduled for April 18, 2020.
+Registration information will be available in February!

 Tulane University’s BATS Program provides fifth through seventh grade boys with the opportunity to meet and work with both male and female role models in science, technology, engineering, and mathematics (STEM) fields.
 Workshops developed and offered by faculty and student teams will encourage boys to inquire, investigate, and discover in a science and engineering environment.
 Our goal is to open the doors wide and welcome young students to careers in STEM fields by encouraging creative thinking, promoting self-esteem, and increasing awareness of the opportunities that await them.
-Our next event is scheduled for October 5, 2019.
-Registration information will be available early in the fall semester.
+Our next event is scheduled for March 14, 2020.
+Registration information will be available in February!

 Greater New Orleans Science and Engineering Fair (GNOSEF), held annually in February, is affiliated with the Intel International Science and Engineering Fair and is open to 6th–12th grade students attending middle or high school (including home school) in the Greater New Orleans four-parish-area of Jefferson, Orleans, Plaquemines, and St. Bernard Parishes.
 Tulane supports this program by providing board members, tournament organizers, judges, and volunteers.
 Starting in 2018, the GNOSEF is now hosted on Tulane's uptown campus.
 The 2020 GNOSEF is scheduled for February 10-13.

 FIRST Lego League (FLL) Competition offers an opportunity for middle school students to design, build and compete with a robot constructed of Legos and to create and deliver a 5 minute research presentation on the annual competition theme.
 Tulane supports this program by providing board members, tournament organizers, mentors and volunteers.
-The next LA FIRST LEGO League LA Championship is tentatively scheduled for January, 2020.
+The next LA FIRST LEGO League LA Championship is scheduled for January 18, 2020 (Sat.).

 FIRST Robotics Competition (FRC) is referred to as “the varsity sport for the mind,” which combines the excitement of sport with the rigors of science and technology.
 Teams of at least 25 students raise funds, design team “brands”, hone teamwork skills, and build/program robots to perform prescribed tasks against competitors.
 Tulane supports this program by providing board members, tournament organizers, mentors and volunteers.
-The FRC Bayou Regional for LA and MS teams is scheduled for March 2020 (exact dates TBD).
+The FRC Bayou Regional for LA and MS teams is scheduled for March 25-28, 2020 (Wed.-Sat.).

 Inspiring Women to Be Leaders in Orthopaedic Surgery & Engineering